 - Instance variable: A variable that is defined inside a method of a class.

-- Function Overloading: This technique is used to assign multiple tasks to a single function & the tasks are performed based on the number of argument or the type of argument the function has.
+- Function Overloading: This technique is used to assign multiple tasks to a single function, and the tasks are performed based on the number of arguments or the type of argument the function has.

-- Operator Overloading: It is the technique of assigning multiple function/tasks to a particular operator.
+- Operator Overloading: It is the technique of assigning multiple functions/tasks to a particular operator.

 - Inheritance: It is the process of acquiring the properties of one class to another, i.e., one class can acquire the properties of another.

 - Instantiation: It is the technique of creating an instance of a class.

 class karl : varabl = 'Hello' def function(self) : print ("This is a message Hello")

 Another program to explain functions inside a class: